rodeso/rcom.cn/notes.md

 ```
 Observe the server responses and how connections are managed.

+## Making the protocol

+### Step 1: Understand the FTP Protocol
+FTP operates over two connections:

+Control Connection: Manages commands and responses (uses port 21 by default).
+Data Connection: Transfers file data.
+In passive mode, the server provides the client with a specific port for the data connection.
+Key Commands:

+USER and PASS: Authenticate.
+PASV: Switch to passive mode.
+RETR: Retrieve a file.
+Familiarize yourself with the response codes in RFC959 (e.g., 220 for service ready, 530 for authentication required).

 ## Part 2: Configuration and Study of a Computer Network